 N. Show that your community works on public lands to control invasive species that have significant negative impacts on bird habitat.

 Every other year the City works with the Northwoods Cooperative Weed Management Agency to remove buckthorn from Prentice Park.
-Two years ago, 7 dump truck loads of buckthrown was removed (and treated) from the park and property disposed of.
+Three years ago, 7 dump truck loads of buckthrown was removed (and treated) from the park and property disposed of.
 In 2018 the City worked with NWCWMA and Great Lakes Indian Fish and Wildlife Commission to treat end remove garlic mustard and wild parsnip alogn the waterfront trail.

 Community Forest Management